Book a Car Hire in Newcastle Today

-Jonah’s on the Beach – Picture eating from an award winning menu, drinking award winning Hunter Valley wine and enjoying ocean views.
+Jonah’s on the Beach – Picture eating from an award-winning menu, drinking award-winning Hunter Valley wine and enjoying ocean views.
 That is Jonah’s on the Beach located on Shortland Esplanade, Newcastle.

 Surrounding the Hunter Street Mall is the city’s central shopping area, which is near the Newcastle Railway Station and Coach Terminal.
 The CBD is walkable and is bordered by South Pacific Ocean to the east and Port Hunter up in the north.
 Take a brief walk to Queens Wharf where you can find some great eating spots and also view the Harbour from a workers perspective as well as from a leisurely point.

 There are six beaches about 5km from the city centre.
 These are Nobbys, Newcastle, Bar, Dixon Park, Merewether and Stockton.
 Among these, Stockton is the only beach across CBD.
 You can go there by driving or a ferry ride from Queens Wharf.
 Bather’s Way is a path that really takes you on a journey.
-With the ability to see historical sites like Fort Scratchley, why wouldn’t you park the rental car and enjoy the walk.
+With the ability to see historical sites like Fort Scratchley, why wouldn’t you park the rental car and enjoy the walk?

 Near the CBD is Cooks Hill, a quiet residential area with Victorian houses and few art galleries, and the place around Darby Street is the best to visit for dining and entertainment.
-The best time to go is around October, when Darby Street Fair is held – the festival is part of Mattara Festival celebrated in early to mid-October.
-The neighborhood of The Junction is also full of variety of places to relax in the company of good food and drink, as is nearby Hamilton’s Beaumont Street.
+The best time to go is around October when Darby Street Fair is held – the festival is part of Mattara Festival celebrated in early to mid-October.
+The neighbourhood of The Junction is also full of a variety of places to relax in the company of good food and drink, as is nearby Hamilton’s Beaumont Street.